videolan/x265/doc/reST/cli.rst

 .. option:: --min-keyint, -i <integer>

 	Minimum GOP size.
-Scenecuts closer together than this are coded as I or P, not IDR.
-Minimum keyint is clamped to be at least half of :option:`--keyint`.
-If you wish to force regular keyframe intervals and disable adaptive I frame placement, you must use :option:`--no-scenecut`.
+Scenecuts beyond this interval are coded as IDR and start a new keyframe, while scenecuts closer together are coded as I or P. For fixed keyframe interval, set value to be equal to keyint.

 	**Range of values:** >=0 (0: auto)